 In a second research program, he has been studying renal NMDA receptors and their role in normal and abnormal physiology.
 NMDA receptors are best known for their role in synaptic transmission.
 However, they are also present in many peripheral tissues including the kidney, where their function remains a mystery.
 The Dryer Lab has recently shown that sustained activation of NMDA receptors in podocytes induces oxidative stress, changes in expression of regulatory proteins, and apoptotic cell death.
 They have also observed marked up-regulation of NMDA receptors throughout the kidney in mouse models of type 1 diabetes, and have shown that sustained treatment of NMDA antagonists reduces nephropathy in mouse models of type 1 diabetes.
 They are currently working to understand how NMDA receptors are regulated in normal and diseased kidneys, including understanding the molecules that normally cause them to become active.

-- Roshanravan, H., Kim, E.Y., Dryer, S. E. NMDA receptors as potential therapeutic targets in diabetic nephropathy: Increased renal NMDA receptor subunit expression in Akita mice and reduced nephropathy following sustained treatment with memantine or MK-801.
-Diabetes in press.
+- Roshanravan, H., Kim, E.Y., & Dryer, S. E. (2016).
+NMDA receptors as potential therapeutic targets in diabetic nephropathy: Increased renal NMDA receptor subunit expression in Akita mice and reduced nephropathy following sustained treatment with memantine or MK-801.
+Diabetes 65: 3139-50.